user-5005/Aws-Cloud_Practitioner/docs/source/create an account on amazon.rst

 .. info::

-To log in, you must use an Amazon e-commerce account (if you don’t have one, you can create one by following these steps)
+   To log in, you must use an Amazon e-commerce account (if you don’t have one, you can create one by following these steps).

 Steps to create an Amazon account